Axis Bank: International banking

-The bank offers corporate banking, trade finance, treasury and risk management through the branches at Singapore, Hong Kong, DIFC, Shanghai and Colombo, and as also retail liability products from its branches at Hong Kong and Colombo.
+The bank offers corporate banking, trade finance, treasury and risk management through the branches at Singapore, Hong Kong, Dubai, Shanghai and Colombo, and as also retail liability products from its branches at Hong Kong and Colombo.
 The representative office at Dhaka was inaugurated during the current financial year.

 Listing and shareholding

 Axis Banks's equity shares are listed on the Bombay Stock Exchange (BSE) and National Stock Exchange of India (NSE).
 The company's global depository receipts (GDRs) are listed on the London Stock Exchange.
 The Bonds issued by the bank under the MTN program are listed on the Singapore Stock Exchange.

 Issues and concerns

 Operation Red Spider

 An Indian online magazine conducted a sting operation which was publicised along with 2013 videos evidence showing a wide range of violations and money-laundering schemes by top officials at a number of Indian banks, including Axis Bank.
 Consequently, penalties of ₹50 million on Axis Bank, ₹45 million on HDFC Bank, and ₹10 million on ICICI Bank were imposed by the Reserve Bank of India.